nikhilwani/nikhilwani.github.io/index.md

 </div>

 Thank you for stopping by.
 I am a second-year CS graduate student in the honors program at the [University of Southern California](https://www.usc.edu/) in sunny Los Angeles.
 I am currently working on my master's thesis that proposes new context-aware multidimensional dynamic representation for lexical complexity.
-My work currently achieves state-of-the-art on three NLP shared tasks: 1.
+My work currently achieves state-of-the-art on three NLP-ML shared tasks: 1.
 Complex phrase detection, 2.
 Complex word detection and 3.
 Grammatical sentence correctness detection.

 Before joining USC, I spent two wonderful years as a Machine Learning Research Engineer in the [Department of Computer Science and Engineering](https://www.cse.iitb.ac.in/) at **[IIT Bombay, India](https://www.iitb.ac.in/)**.
 I was advised by [Dr. Pushpak Bhattachary](https://www.cse.iitb.ac.in/~pb/) at the [Center for Language Technology](http://www.cfilt.iitb.ac.in/).
 My research broadly focused on Machine Learning and Natural Language Understanding.
 I am also a ACM SIGCHI Scholar and have experience in Human Computer Interaction/ User Experience research.